 What is Policy-as-Code?

 Policy-as-code is the practice of defining security and compliance policies as version-controlled, machine-readable code rather than manual configurations or documentation.
-Policies are written in YAML, stored in git, reviewed via pull requests, tested in CI, and deployed via CD pipelines.
+Policies are written in machine-readable formats such as JSON or YAML, stored in git, reviewed via pull requests, tested in CI, and deployed via CD pipelines.

 WHY IT MATTERS